 EXPERT BAKING TIPS

-- Infuse the sugar with lemon flavour - to get the most out of your lemons, you can rub the sugar with the lemon zest first before beating with the butter and oil.
-The essential oils in the yellow zest will coat sugar crystals and carry all of that wonderful flavour through the batter!
+- Infuse the sugar with lemon flavor - to get the most out of your lemons, you can rub the sugar with the lemon zest first before beating with the butter and oil.
+The essential oils in the yellow zest will coat sugar crystals and carry all of that wonderful flavor through the batter!

 - Do not reduce the sugar - the right amount of sugar will keep this lemon loaf soft.